On This Page

 • Using the information from (2), the AFP sets the lens to a new focusing distance.

 - Electronic shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More, 1/4-1/400
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS., 1/4-1/400

 - Size 121x64x44, Weight 220 gr. without battery

 - 100-1600 ISOInternational Organization for Standardization represents the film’s (or sensors) sensitivity to the light.
 The higher the number, the more information will be captured.
 400 ISO film is more sensitive to light than 200 ISO film by 1 stop., automatic DX coding, self-timer, automatic film advance, continuous mode (1 fpsFPS stands for frames per second and determines the speed at which a camera can take photos/frames.
 It is especially important for sport and wildlife photographers, who may need to be able to shoot rapidly to make sure they capture perfectly-timed images.
-More FPS is considered an advantage and can be a differential factor in choosing a camera.
-More), TV screen mode, remote socket, Auto BackLight Control for subjects over 3m or Daytime Synchronization by flash within 3m, interval mode (1 shot every 60 sec.)
+More FPS is considered an advantage and can be a differential factor in choosing a camera.), TV screen mode, remote socket, Auto BackLight Control for subjects over 3m or Daytime Synchronization by flash within 3m, interval mode (1 shot every 60 sec.)

 The TV mode allows you to tale a photo of the TV – not sure why I would want to do that.